senofi/openidl-main/openidl-test-network/README.md

 # create the defaultchannel
 $ ./network.sh createChannel -c defaultchannel -p DefaultChannel

-# create the analytics-aais
+# create the anlytcs-aais
-$ ./network.sh createChannel -c analytics-aais -p AnalyticsAaisChannel
+$ ./network.sh createChannel -c anlytcs-aais -p AnalyticsAaisChannel

-# create the analytics-carrier
+# create the anlytcs-carr1
-$ ./network.sh createChannel -c analytics-carrier -p AnalyticsCarrierChannel
+$ ./network.sh createChannel -c anlytcs-carr1 -p AnalyticsCarrierChannel

 ```

-These will create 3 channels, `defaultchannel`, `analytics-aais`, and `analytics-carrier`.
+These will create 3 channels, `defaultchannel`, `anlytcs-aais`, and `anlytcs-carr1`.
 The `defaultchannel` will include all three organizations, and other two channels will have organizations corresponding to the channel names.

 ### Package and install Smart Contracts (Chaincodes)
 Organizations that want to validate transactions or query the ledger need to install the chaincode on their peers.
 The Openidl chaincodes are in the `openidl-chaincode` directory.